scolapicchioni/blazor/Lab13/readme.md

 using PhotoSharingApplication.Shared.Validators;
 ```

-- Try to upload a photo without a title.
+Try to upload a photo without a title, by using PostMan (you can just comment out the `[Authorize] attribute in order to be able to invoke the action without having to add an authentication token).
-- Inspect the network traffic by pressing F12 on your browser and going to the `Network` tab
 You'll see that the server is returning a 400 (Bad Request) containing the list of all the errors found by the validation.
 The Bad Request comes from the fact that Validation is performed by ASP.NET Core even before our action is invoked, which means that our *core service* has not even been bothered at all.

 ### CommentsService